 At the Ghost Centre at Stokkseyri village in South Iceland, you can "encounter" the Deacon of Dark river - see my photo above - along with many other scary ghosts from our Icelandic folklore.

 There are many ghost stories in Iceland as one can imagine, seeing that the winters here are dark and long.
 But to me, the Deacon of Dark river has always been the scariest one.
 I first read it when I was 11 years old and it still scares me ;)

 Myrká is located some 367 km away from Iceland's capital city, Reykjavík.
-To visit this area you can rent a car in Reykjavík and drive up there yourself.

 The ghost story about the Deacon of Dark River is of course also included in the Icelandic Mythical Walk | Trolls, Elves & Hidden People which you can join in Reykjavík.